noorkhokhar99/Pothole-Detection-Pothole-Detection-using-python-and-deep-learning/README.md

-# Pothole-Detection-Pothole-Detection-using-python-and-deep-learning
-Pothole Detection || Pothole Detection using python and deep learning
+# Pothole Detection || Pothole Detection using python and yolov8